bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-80-100.rst

 |tag-project-changed|

-Portal version 8 and earlier are no longer compatible with |axon-ivy| 10.0.
+Portal version 8 and earlier are no longer compatible with |ivy| 10.0.
 If you have used the Portal in your projects, you have to migrate your projects also to Portal 10.0.
 Please have a look at the :ref:`Portal Migration Notes
 <portal-guide>`.